-name The name of a table as a string, symbol or SQL expression.

-result A list.
+name The name of a table as a string, symbol or SQL expression. owner A string, NIL or :all. database A database object which defaults to default-database. result A list.

 Returns a list of strings representing the attributes of table name in database which defaults to \default-database\. owner is NIL by default which means that only attributes owned by users are listed.
 If owner is a string denoting a user name, only attributes owned by owner are listed.
 If owner is :all then all attributes are listed.